CITC 1303 (formerly INFS 186) Syllabus

 Please visit the Virtual Bookstore to obtain textbook information for this course.
 Move your cursor over the "Books" link in the navigation bar and select "Textbooks & Course Materials."
 Select your Program, Term, Department, and Course; then select "Submit."

-You do not need Windows 10 for this course, but you will need a copy of Microsoft Access 2016 which is included in Microsoft Office 2016/Office 365.
-A 180-day free trial of Microsoft Office comes with your text, if you purchased it from the Bookstore.
-If you want to buy Microsoft Office you can get a student discount on Office 2013 from Microsoft by following this link.
+You do not need Windows 10 for this course but you will need a copy of the Windows operating system.
+You will also need a copy of Microsoft Access 2016, which is included in Microsoft Office 2019/Office 365.
+Check with your home school and you may be able to get a free copy through your school.
+If you want to buy Microsoft Office separately you can get a student discount on Office 365 here.

 Minimum hardware requirements can be found here.